kora-projects/kora-docs/mkdocs/blog/en/neuro-era-learning-framework.md

 ---

-## Social Knowledge Is No Longer the Only Way to Fill Gaps
+## Social Knowledge Is No Longer the Only Way to Fill Gaps { #social-knowledge-is-no }

 Before AI, if documentation omitted a detail, developers often depended on people.